zendesk/copenhagen_theme/README.md

 # Copenhagen Theme by Zendesk

-The Copenhagen theme is a responsive theme for your Zendesk Guide's Help Center(?).
+The Copenhagen theme is a responsive theme for Zendesk Guide.

 The Copenhagen theme for Help Center consists of a [set of templates](#templates), [styles](#styles), a Javascript file used mainly for interactions and an [assets folder](#assets).

 ## How to use
-This is the latest version of the Copenhagen theme available for Help Center, feel free to fork this and adjust it to suit your needs!
+This is the latest version of the Copenhagen theme available for Guide.
+Use this as a starting point to build your own custom theme.
+You can fork this repository as you see fit.

-Then import to theming center (?)
+## Publishing Your theme
-The only thing you need to do before using it is compile the Sass files into CSS files running `sass styles/index.scss style.css` on `copenhagen_theme/`
+**Compile Sass** -  The Sass files in /styles need to be compiled before publishing.
+To compile the Sass files into a CSS file run `sass styles/index.scss style.css` on `copenhagen_theme/`

+**Upload Templates** - From there you will need to copy and paste the templates into your theme by navigating to Customize design > Edit theme in Guide.
+The naming convention in these templates maps to template names in the application.
+We convert snake case to sentence case names and drop the file extension.
+For example, `article_page.html.hbs` in this theme is used for the `Article page` template in the application.

+**Upload CSS and JavaScript** - Copy and paste the generated `style.css` into the CSS tab and `script.js` into the JS tab.

+**Upload Assets** - You can upload the assets in `/assets` folder via the Assets tab.
+Click Add file button or drag and drop them onto to button.

+**Preview** - Once your template, CSS, JavaScript and asset changes are uploaded, click the Preview button to verify everything looks as intended.

+**Save & Publish** - Once everything looks good click the Save button and then publish your theme live.

 ## Templates
 The theme includes all the templates that are used for a Help Center that has *all* the features available.